Total solar eclipse

 The best time to arrive for the total solar eclipse is well before the period of totality.
 While the partial eclipse will begin at 1:59 p.m.
 EDT and last until 4:29 p.m., the four-minute window of 3:13 p.m.
 EDT until 3:17 p.m.
 EDT is when totality will occur.

-It’s a good idea to get to your viewing location by 2:30 p.m. to make sure you don’t miss this rare and brief phenomenon.
+It’s a good idea to get to your viewing location by at least 2:30 p.m. to make sure you don’t miss this rare and brief phenomenon.
+(And allow extra time to account for heavy traffic.)

 Where to watch the solar eclipse in Cleveland